schipeltaper/veganexplainer/index.md

 ****

 **This vegan plate might remind you of the commonly known food pyramid or food plate.
-And as you'll see this vegan plate has many similarities with those framworks except that it's completely vegan!
+And as you'll see this vegan plate has many similarities to those framworks except that it's completely vegan!
 The vegan plate was created by a team of dietitians working together with the Dutch Society for Veganism.
 They have ensured that people following the vegan plate will get you all the nutrients that their body needs.**
 > [Source: NieuwsVoorDietisten](https://www.nieuwsvoordietisten.nl/nieuw-de-vegan-schijf/)
 > [Food pyramid](https://www.hsph.harvard.edu/nutritionsource/healthy-eating-pyramid/)
 > [Food plate](https://www.hsph.harvard.edu/nutritionsource/healthy-eating-plate/)